 Eva is a tiny town located in the state of Tennessee.
 With a population of 239 people and just one neighborhood, Eva is the 375th largest community in Tennessee.

-When you are in Eva, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Eva’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Eva is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Eva who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).
+Eva is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Eva is a town of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Eva who work in teaching (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

 Eva’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.